asmeurer/blog/posts/what-happens-when-you-mess-with-hashing-in-python.md

 `__hash__` should remain unchanged by changes to this state.
 You may also want to make sure you use proper getters and setters to prevent modification of internal state that equality testing and hashing does depend on.

+If you choose this second option, however, be aware that Python considers it fair game to swap out two identical immutable (i.e., hashable) objects at any time.
+If `a == b` and `a` is hashable, Python (and Python libraries) are free to replace `a` with `b` anywhere.
+For example, Python uses an optimization on strings called *interning*, where common strings are stored only once in memory.
+A similar optimization is used in CPython for small integers.
+If store something on `a` but not `b` and make `a`'s hash ignore that data, you may find that some function that should return `a` may actually return `b`.
+For this reason, I generally don't recommend this second option unless you know what you are doing.

 Finally, to keep invariant 2, here are some tips: